Ultra-Code/archsway/linux-setup/archinstall.md

 enable powersaving options
-add resume kernel parameter to the boot loader and resume hook to to mkinitcpio.conf and rebuild kernel for hibernation and it variant to work
+add resume kernel parameter to the boot loader and resume hook to to mkinitcpio.conf and rebuild kernel for hibernation and it variant to work modify relector configuration in /etc/xdg/reflector/reflector.conf to sort based on download rate with --sort rate

 #INSTALLS
 install mesa as dri userspace driver and intel-media-driver as va-api for intel